xyzsd/dichotomy/README.md

 ## Updates

+As always, any feature requests or improvements are always welcome.

+### v2.0_experimental branch (May 2025)
-Note that that future versions will target JDK 24, because of JEP-485 (Stream Gatherers) finalization.
+This branch targets JDK 24 with JEP-485 (Stream Gatherers) finalization.

-An experimental `ResultStream<V,E>` which can directly operate on `Results` will be the new feature.
+An experimental `ResultStream<V,E>` which can directly operate on `Results` is the new feature, using gatherers defined in `ResultGatherers`.

-Of course, any feature requests or improvements are always welcome.

 ### Release 1.1 (May 2025)
 Target remains JDK 21.